St. Kitts Cruise Port: Attractions, Shopping, and Beaches

 For more fun things to do, visitors will have to venture outside of the city.
 Three unique attractions get the most attention: the St. Kitts Scenic Rail, Brimstone Fortress and the Mount Liamuiga volcano hike.

-St. Kitts Scenic Rail is a narrow-gauge railroad that circles the island.
+St. Kitts Scenic Rail, a narrow-gauge railroad that circles the island, is a unique attraction in the Caribbean.
 It was built between 1912 and 1926 to transport sugar cane from the fields to the sugar mill in Basseterre.
 The three-hour tour is 30 miles long and usually includes 18 miles in the train and 12 miles on tour buses.
 Expect to pay $100 or more per person.

 Brimstone Hill Fortress National Park, a UNESCO World Heritage Site, is one of the most well-preserved New World fortresses in the Caribbean.
 Construction began in 1690 and continued off and on for about 100 years.
 The cost is $10 per adult and half price for children.

 Anyone with extra time and a high level of fitness can hike the 3,800-foot-tall Mount Liamuiga volcano.
+This domineering mountain is hard to miss on a small island, especially for anyone who flies into St. Kitts rather than arrive by cruise ship.
 Hikers usually start at the 1,000 foot level and hike up the smaller of two peaks to the 2,000 foot level.
 The price is about $100 per person with discounts for children depending on the tour operator.

 Otherwise, most of the other attractions and excursions on St. Kitts are standard: horseback rides, snorkeling, dolphin encounter, ATV rides and one golf course (Royal St. Kitts Golf Club of Marriott).